gandastik/gandastik/README.md

 - 🙂 also I'm looking to grow as a developer and seek new opportunities of working in a real-world scenario and developing impactful products.

 #### ✔️ What have I done
-- build a community based websites [@Schedule Student Support](https://github.com/ExodiaZquad/SSS-Frontend) project for supporting KMITL's students class schedule management.
+- built a community based websites [@Schedule Student Support](https://github.com/ExodiaZquad/SSS-Frontend) project for supporting KMITL's students class schedule management.
 - developed a RESTful APIs using Django framework for [@Hotel Reservation Website](https://github.com/ExodiaZquad/Hotel-Backend) project.
-- also some other projects such as [@Teawthip](https://github.com/gandastik/TeawThip), [@Turn-based Battle Card Game](https://github.com/gandastik/CardGame), [@Platformer Game](https://github.com/gandastik/InVaders)
+- also some other interesting projects such as [@Teawthip](https://github.com/gandastik/TeawThip), [@Turn-based Battle Card Game](https://github.com/gandastik/CardGame), [@Platformer Game](https://github.com/gandastik/InVaders)

 #### 📬 How to reach me